videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/angular/angular-js/quick-start.md

    ├── index.js
 ```

-We are going to work on following files:
+You will be working on the following files:

-- joinScreen.html: Responsible to create basic UI for joinScreen.
+- joinScreen.html: Responsible for creating a basic UI for the joinScreen functionality.
-- meetingContainer.html: Responsible to create simple grid-screen
+- meetingContainer.html: Responsible for creating a simple grid-screen for the meeting.
-- topBar.html: Responsible to create basic topbar with webcam, mic and leave meeting button.
+- topBar.html: Responsible for creating a basic topbar with webcam, mic and leave meeting buttons.
-- config.js: Responsible to store token.
+- config.js: Responsible for storing the token.
-- app.js: Responsible to render meeting view, joinscreen and topbar.
+- app.js: Responsible for rendering components such as meeting view, joinscreen and topbar.

-### Step 1 : Create UI
+### Step 1 : Design the user interface (UI)

-In this step, we are going to create HTML file which will render `join-screen`, `top-bar` and `meeting-container`.
+Create an HTML file that will render the `join-screen`, `top-bar` and `meeting-container` components.

-1.1 Let's create `joinScreen` UI.
+1.1 First, Create the UI for the `joinScreen` functionality.

 ```html title="joinScreen.html"
 <div